Tyler7x1/FloodSense/README.md

 ```
 5. Open a Pull Request via GitHub.

+## Acknowledgemnts

+I would like to extend my gratitude to my friends, especially Soumyajit Das and Piyush Kumar, for providing the initial idea, inspiration helping me out in accomplishing this project.
+Their input and encouragement played a significant role in shaping the concept and direction of FloodSense.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.